TayouVR/TayouVR/README.md

 Hi there 👋

-I am a learnt Java, C# and Web (HTML, CSS, JS) dev.
+I am a Java, .Net/C# and Web dev.

-Bits and pieces of other languages I can do too, like Python, PHP and SQL.

 I do 3D Modelling, Unity game dev and content creation in my free time.